h2zero/NimBLE-Arduino/README.md

 # *** UPDATE ***
+NEW Client callback created - ```bool onConnParamsUpdateRequest(NimBLEClient* pClient, const ble_gap_upd_params* params)```
+Called when the server wants to change the connection parameters, return true to accept them or false if not.
+Check NimBLE_Client.ino example for a demonstration.

 This library is now ready with (mostly) all original Arduino BLE library compatiblity.
 Check the examples and API_DIFFERENCES document for details of using this library.